Abdul-Aziz026/OOP/Object-Class-AccessModifier-Encaptulation.md

 - works opposite to constructor;
 - it destructs the objects of classes.
 - Destructor is an instance member function that is called automatically whenever an object is going to be destroyed.

+### Constructors Access specifiers
+Constructors can be defined as public, protected, or private as per the requirements.
+By default or default constructors, which are created by the compiler are declared as the public.
+If the constructor is created as private, then we are not able to create its object.
+When there is no requirement of the object of a class (in a situation when all class members are static) we can define its constructor as private.
+Usually, constructors are defined as public because constructors are used to create an object and initialize the class data members for the object.
+An object is always created from outside of class, which justifies making constructors public.
 ```cpp
 #include <iostream>
 using namespace std;